cu-csc/automaton/README.md

 -------------

 Automaton requires that numpy, fabirc, boto, and matplotlib libraries be installed.
-The easiest way to install these libraries is through [pip]
+The easiest way to install these libraries is through [pip].

 Numpy can be installed with the command: